Rmpanga/OS_Projects/README.md

 OS_Projects
 ===========

-This reposistory consists of all most of the projects I worked on for my Fall semester of 2014
+This repository consists of all most of the projects I worked on for my Fall semester of 2014

 #### Language used:  C++.